The Shocking Stats:

 - Children are fourteen times more likely to die in a swimming pool than in a car.

 - Amazingly - 58% of parents do not consider drowning a threat to their children!

 Know your pools.
 If you go to public swimming pools, be sure they meet safety inspection standards.
 Check to see if a local swimming pool is on Environmental Health's swimming pool closure list.
 Also follow these ten swimming safety tips:

 - Supervise, Supervise, Supervise! - Tragedy can strike in seconds!

 - Feet first - Never dive into shallow or unknown water.

 - Keep rescue equipment nearby.
 Inflatable toys are not life preservers.

-- Avoid alcohol and swimming.
+- Avoid alcohol or drugs and swimming.

 - Know what drowning looks like - drowning people usually cannot call for help.

 - Follow the rules - adhere to all rules and warning flags.